mentoc3000/synth-lessons/analog/lesson-01-oscillator-waveforms.md

 ## Listening Examples

+*Note: The following examples demonstrate sounds that have characteristics similar to the described waveforms.
+Real synthesizer sounds often use multiple oscillators, filters, and effects, but these examples showcase the fundamental character of each waveform type.*

 ### Sawtooth Wave in Action

 **Song**: "Jump" by Van Halen

-- **What to listen for**: The iconic lead synth sound that opens the song is a sawtooth wave
+- **What to listen for**: The iconic lead synth sound that opens the song
 - **Character**: Bright, cutting, aggressive - it immediately grabs your attention
-- **Why it works**: The sawtooth's harmonic richness makes it perfect for lead sounds that need to cut through a dense mix
+- **Why it works**: The lead sound has sawtooth wave-like characteristics - bright and harmonically rich, perfect for cutting through a dense mix

 **Song**: "Sweet Dreams (Are Made of This)" by Eurythmics